-The four major functions of Dr Kase’s Kinesio Tape along with the application of the Kinesio Taping Method are:
+The three major functions of Dr Kase’s Kinesio Tape using the Kinesio Taping Method are:

-• Removing congestion to the flow of body fluids – Kinesiology tape improves circulation of blood and lymphatic fluids to allow a reduction inflammation and excess chemical buildup in the tissues.
+• Removing congestion to the flow of body fluids. – Kinesiology tape improves circulation of blood and lymphatic fluids.
+This allows reduction inflammation and excess chemical buildup in the tissues.

-• Correcting joint problems – The purpose is improving range of motion and adjusting misalignments that result from tightened muscles.
+• Correcting joint problems. – Improving the range of motion and adjusting misalignment that results from tightened muscles.

 What Make’s Kinesio Tape?

-Kinesiology Tape is made of very thin 100% high grade cotton that stretches 120–140% of its original length mimicking the flexibility of human skin and muscles.
-The adhesive is heat-activated (see How to Apply Kinesiology Tape), latex-free and hypo-allergenic, causing less skin sensitivity or irritability than other tapes and the unique wave design keeps it breathable as it microscopically lifts skin and channels away moisture.
-It is also quite durable and comfortable enough to be left on for 3 to 5 days per application with an average of 8 to 10 applications per roll making it fairly economical too.
+Kinesiology Tape is very thin 100% high grade cotton.
+The unique wave form adhesive is heat-activated, latex-free and hypo-allergenic.
+Also the unique wave design keeps it breathable.
+This is because it lifts skin and channels away moisture.
+It is also quite durable and comfortable enough to be left on for 3 to 5 days per application.

-Designed to mimic human skin, with roughly the same thickness and elastic properties; the tape is stretched 30-40% more than its resting length and it will “recoil” after being applied and therefore create a pulling force on the skin or muscle that it is being applied to.
-How the tape affects the limb is dependent on its usage and how it is applied: the location, the direction of pull and the shape all play a role in its function.
+Designed to mimic human skin, with roughly the same thickness and elastic properties.
+The tape stretch is 30-40% more than its resting length and it will “recoil” after being applied.
+This creates a pulling force on the skin or muscle that it is being applied to.
+How the tape affects the limb is dependent on its usage and how it is applied.
+The location, the direction of pull and the shape all play a role in its function.

 The benefits of Kinesiology Tape are something that is discussedfrequently by professionals.
 Each having a varying view on its properties and therapeutic qualities.
 The effect of each taping session with depend on area, taping method and injury.
 Most commonly, we hear that it can: